dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 St & Old Cheney Rd), Lincoln, NE 68516

-Doors open at 7:30 AM,
+Doors open at 7-30 AM,
-Weigh-ins Start at 8:00 AM.
+Weigh-ins Start at 8-00 AM.
 Competitors must be weighed in 1 hour before their division is called.
-The tournament starts at 9:00 AM
+The tournament starts at 9-00 AM

-REGISTRATION DEADLINES:
+REGISTRATION DEADLINES-

-EARLY BIRD REGISTRATION: $65 FOR ONE OR TWO DIVISIONS.
-ENDS MARCH 2nd, 11:59 PMNORMAL
-REGISTRATION: $80 FOR ONE OR TWO DIVISIONS.
-ENDS MARCH 18th, 11:59 PM
+EARLY BIRD REGISTRATION- $65 FOR ONE OR TWO DIVISIONS.
+ENDS MARCH 2nd, 11-59 PMNORMAL REGISTRATION- $80 FOR ONE OR TWO DIVISIONS.
+ENDS MARCH 18th, 11-59 PM

-LATE REGISTRATION: $105 FOR ONE OR TWO DIVISIONS.
+LATE REGISTRATION- $105 FOR ONE OR TWO DIVISIONS.
-ENDS MARCH 26th, 11:59 PM
+ENDS MARCH 26th, 11-59 PM

-REFUND DEADLINE:
+REFUND DEADLINE-

-Cancel Registration with a full refund deadline: March 26th, 11:59 PM Cancellation after deadline will result in an event credit to your SmoothComp account for any other future event.
+Cancel Registration with a full refund deadline- March 26th, 11-59 PM Cancellation after deadline will result in an event credit to your SmoothComp account for any other future event.

-Last Chance to Edit Registration: March 26th, 11:59 PM
+Last Chance to Edit Registration- March 26th, 11-59 PM

 THIS TOURNAMENT IS PRE-REGISTRATION